Appendices

 B: Course Abbreviations

-1. the undergraduate subjects offered,
+1. the graduate subjects offered,

-2. their abbreviations or course prefixes,
+2. their abbreviations or course prefixes, and

 The prefixes are used in course listings in this catalog and the semester class schedule.